-The frequency with which these reports should be published is a matter for consideration.
+The 2002 update of The Social Report represents a commitment to providing contemporary information on social outcomes on a regular basis.
+The frequency with which a full Social Report should be published, however, remains a matter for consideration.
 Much of New Zealand's most important data comes from surveys that are only carried out every three or five years, limiting the usefulness of an annual report.
 Many social changes also happen relatively slowly and trends may not be apparent in annual reports.
-On the other hand, reports should also contain data about the contemporary situation rather than be too historic.
-One option may be to publish a regular annual report containing a set of core indicators for which data is collected more frequently with modules attached each year containing information about different aspects of well-being.
+On the other hand, reports should also contain data about the contemporary situation rather than historical data, and it is important that social indicators are produced on a regular and timely basis if they are to complement New Zealand's existing economic indicators.